 Disability is a multidimensional concept involving the interaction between a health condition and environmental and personal factors.
 There is a connection between disability and mental health, and it is a complex link that, in many cases, has more to do with the social, ideological, and barriers that disabled people encounter in societies than with the disease or injury itself.

 According to the Australian Institute of Health and Welfare, people with a disability experience higher levels of psychological distress than those without a disability.
 A person with a disability can enjoy a rich, full and joyful life regardless of their challenges and difficulties, and mental health plays a key role here.
-As such, one of the most important ways to help someone with a disability is to recognize the signs of mental distress.
+As such, one of the most important ways to help someone with a disability is to recognise the signs of mental distress.

 The signs of poor mental health are very different from person to person, but some of the most common early symptoms are:

-• Sleep or appetite changes
+- Sleep or appetite changes

-• Mood changes
+- Mood changes

-• Withdrawal
+- Withdrawal

-• Drop in functioning
+- Drop in functioning

-• Problems thinking
+- Problems thinking

-• Increased sensitivity to sights, sounds, smells or touch
+- Increased sensitivity to sights, sounds, smells or touch

-• Apathy
+- Apathy

-• Feeling disconnected
+- Feeling disconnected

-• Illogical thinking
+- Illogical thinking

-• Nervousness
+- Nervousness

-• Unusual behaviour
+- Unusual behaviour

-• Suicidal thoughts
+- Suicidal thoughts

 When talking about mental health, it is essential to remember that stigma may pose a significant barrier to seeking help.
-If you suspect that a loved one is experiencing some of these symptoms, you may want to seek professional help with initial evaluation of their case, rather than trying to solve the problem yourself.
+If you suspect that a loved one is experiencing some of these symptoms, you may want to seek professional help with the initial evaluation of their case, rather than trying to solve the problem yourself.
 Once you have a diagnosis, it is time to learn about the mental illness, its symptoms and signs, and how to start helping them.

 Each person and every disability is unique.
 However, there are some common reasons for which a disability may make an individual vulnerable to mental health problems.

-Loss of purpose in life
+Loss of Purpose in Life

 This is a common problem, especially for adults who have developed their disability in adulthood.
 Many people work towards a particular life or career goal.
 Acquiring a disability that no longer allows them to work in that career or pursue their goals significantly influences their life path, and can also affect their sense of purpose.
 A health problem that leads to loss of employment or loss of purpose can easily open the door to depression and other mental health problems.

-Low self-esteem
+Low Self-esteem

 The self-esteem of people with disabilities is sometimes affected by multiple factors, ranging from not meeting the demands of appearance to failing at school or work, not receiving support from their own family, or being socially isolated, among others.